Somber Yemen parade takes place after huge bomb attack

 Heavy security surrounded President Abd-Rabbu Mansour Hadi and senior civilian and military officials as they watched Tuesday’s parade, which was moved from the scene of the attack at Sabaeen Square to the air force academy in Sanaa.

-Hadi, who took over after former President Ali Abdullah Saleh surrendered power in November following months of protests against his 33-year rule, told victims’ families on Monday that the fight against al Qaeda would carry on undaunted.
+Hadi, who took over after former President Ali Abdullah Saleh handed over power in November following months of protests against his 33-year rule, told victims’ families on Monday that the fight against al Qaeda would carry on undaunted.

 “The war on terrorism will continue until it is uprooted and annihilated completely, regardless of the sacrifices,” Hadi said, quoted by the state news agency.

-Patrols were stepped across the city and dozens of policemen stood guard at street intersections.
+Patrols were stepped across the city and dozens of policemen were stationed at street intersections.
 Few people ventured out, partly due to the holiday and partly for fear of more attacks.

 The huge explosion, carried out by a man in a military uniform in the middle of the tightly-packed parade rehearsal, killed more than 90 people and wounded at least 220, according to the Defence Ministry.

-One Yemeni investigator said the bomber was probably a rogue soldier recruited by al Qaeda.
+One Yemeni investigator said preliminary findings suggested the bomber was a rogue soldier recruited by al Qaeda, who somehow evaded security checks.

+Officials said only military cadets, rather than regular troops, took part in Tuesday’s parade as a security precaution.

 Turkish Ambassador Fazli Corman, who attended the ceremony, told Reuters: “Everyone was relieved at the end that it went safely, there was not a celebratory atmosphere, it was solemn.”

-“All the foreign ambassadors were there, it was a strong message of solidarity,” he said.
+“Not a single seat was left empty, all the foreign ambassadors were there, it was a strong message of solidarity on the part of the Yemeni government,” he said.

-Hamoud Al-Hitar Hitar, an expert on Islamist groups, said the incident showed how dangerous and organized al Qaeda was as it was able to reach into the heart of the army.

-“Al Qaeda now have a large and strong stock-pile of weapons including tanks, rockets, Katyushas.
-All that they are missing are planes,” he said.

 At a NATO summit in Chicago on Monday, U.S. President Barack Obama said he was very concerned about extremist activity in Yemen and pledged more aid to counter it.